Gexkill/sweng2/RASD/src/index.md

 sig TaxiDriver {
 hasTaxi: one Taxi,
-belongsToZone: one Zone,
+available: Bool,
+belongsToQueue: lone QueueElement //if 0 the taxi is not in the queue }

+sig Queue {
+}

+sig QueueElement {
 belongsToQueue: one Queue,
-queuePosition: Int
+position: Int
 }
 {
-queuePosition > 0
+position > 0
 }

 sig Taxi {